 As you would expect from Teva, these are really well made all-rounders for a very keen price, making them our pick for Best Value

-Even by the standards of hiking sandals, these are really lightweight and easily fold up into your luggage.
-Best Lightweight Sandals
+Even by the standards of hiking sandals, these are really lightweight, making them our Best Lightweight Sandals

 If you want an open sandal but are looking to hit some more ruggesd terrain, these are our pick as Best Closed Toe Sandals